 We limit some of the data and interactions that are available via the member API by design to ensure system performance and security.
 All available endpoints are accessible to a "GET" call (will share data related to the endpoint) but only some endpoints will allow POST, PUT, and/or DELETE calls.
 You can access additional details about all available endpoints by reviewing your campus' API documentation.

 Most APIs, including the Engage member API, require credentials from campus applications in order to release data or respond at all.

 Engage uses a standard method for securing calls to and data from the member API which requires each API user to create a set of credentials that are similar to a username and password called keys.
 Each set of keys can be configured with a custom mixture of endpoint and method access, which means that a campus application could have multiple keys setup for different reasons.

-Note: API keys can only be generated by Campus Labs staff.
-Contact support for more information.
-All versions of the API license prohibit providing or sharing access to the API with 3rd-party vendors.
+Version 2 API keys can only be generated by Campus Labs staff.
+Contact support for more information (see contact button on this page).

 API keys can be generated directly by the administrator on the API Keys page.
 Administrators can also use this page to review currently issued keys and their associated permissions.

 Once a key has been shared with a user, that user can review their available keys at any time using the User Drawer.
 Simply open the user drawer by clicking on your profile picture or initials in the top navigation of Engage.
 Choose your name from the resulting menu to open your profile details and select the API Keys tab.
 All keys assigned to you will be listed here, including the degree of access in each key.